 Observing the maid's graceful bearing that comes and goes, her wondering thoughts only came back when her chamber door closed.

-At least she knows how the story will revolve.
-And whatever disgrace that is, she could still do it.
-After all, she could take advantage of sliver of lines.
+At least Ett knows how the story will revolve.
+And whatever disgrace that is, she could take advantage of any silver lining.

-"I don't even know how to treat a child or how much more to care for him."
+"I don't even know how to treat a child or how to take care for him."

 Watching and looking at them at arm's length is the usual setting whenever she meets a kid.
 Similarly, in the novel, Ett has a complicated relationship with Guren.
 Besides, she was waiting for something to happen right now.
 Well, she was expecting something to occur.
-Is there any plot armour?
+Is there any plot armor?
+Any event to trigger something?

 "A novel once said: 'The silence was deafening.'"